syslog-ng/syslog-ng.github.io/doc/_admin-guide/180_Best_practices_and_examples/004_Configuring_log_rotation.md

 - Requires frequent restart ({{ site.product.short_name }} must be reloaded/restarted
     when the files are rotated).
 After rotating the log files, reload
     {{ site.product.short_name }} using the **syslog-ng-ctl reload** command, or use another method to send a SIGHUP to {{ site.product.short_name }}.
+Alternatively, starting from {{ site.product.short_name }} version 3.13 or later **syslog-ng-ctl reopen**
+    may be used to signal file destination drivers to open log files again without stopping or interrupting the rest of configured log pipes.

 - The statistics collected by {{ site.product.short_name }}, and the correlation
     information gathered with Pattern Database, are lost with each restart.

-## Separate incoming logs based on time, host or other information

-- It is ideal for central log servers, where regular restart of
-    {{ site.product.short_name }} is unfavorable.

-- Requires shell scripts or cron jobs to remove old logs.

-- It can be done by using macros in the destination name (in the filename, directory name, or the database table name).
-(For details on using macros, see Templates and macros

 ### Example: File destination for log rotation